International-Data-Spaces-Association/IDS-G/Specifications/negotiation/contract.negotiation.protocol.md

 - Concrete wire formats are defined by the protocol binding, e.g. HTTPS.
 - The `OK` and `ERROR` response message types are empty body responses that are mapped onto a protocol such as HTTPS.
-- All ODRL policy types (Offer, Agreement) must contain an ODRL UID that is a GUID.
+- All ODRL policy types (Offer, Agreement) must contain an ODRL UID that is a URI.
+GUIDs can also be used in the form of URNs, for instance following the pattern <urn:uuid:{GUID}>.
 - The ODRL Agreement must have a target property containing the asset id.

 ### 1. ContractRequestMessage

 **Sent by**: Consumer

-**Resulting State**: CONSUMER_REQUESTED
+**Resulting State**: CONSUMER_REQUESTED, TERMINATED

 **Example**: [ContractRequestMessage](./message/contract.request.message.json)